williamgilpin/chaotic_ecosystem/README.md

 If using any of these results or code, please cite:

 	William Gilpin and Marcus W. Feldman.
-"A phase transition induces chaos in a predator-prey ecosystem with a dynamic fitness landscape" (under revision) 2017
+"A phase transition induces chaos in a predator-prey ecosystem with a dynamic fitness landscape" PLOS Computational Biology, 2017.